modelica/efmi-testcases/README.md

 The `eFMI_TestCases` and `eFMI` Modelica libraries contain comprehensive documentation in their `UsersGuide` packages.
 Please use your preferred Modelica tooling/IDE to read the documentation for questions regarding how to use the libraries, what is tested/provided, which eFMI tooling is required etc.

-## Contributing and repository policy
+## Contributing, security and repository policies

-Please consult the `CONTRIBUTING.md` for details on how to report issues and contribute to the repository.
+Please consult the [contributing guidelines](CONTRIBUTING.md) for details on how to report issues and contribute to the repository.

+For security issues, please consult the [security guidelines](SECURITY.md).

+General MAP eFMI repository setup and configuration policies are summarized in the [MAP eFMI repository policies](https://github.com/modelica/efmi-organization/wiki/Repositories#public-repository-policies) (only relevant for repository administrators and therefor private webpage).